 An intermediate apprenticeship takes around two years to complete.
 If your employer can provide you with the right experiences you could progress onto higher level qualifications or specialise in heritage and historical renovation.

 You might need GCSEs (including English and maths) or equivalent, to do an apprenticeship, but not all employers ask for formal qualifications.

 You may be able to find work assisting a qualified painter/decorator and gain qualifications part-time.

 Work experience is essential to gaining employment within the construction industry.
 You could gain this at school, or by working weekends and holidays with a company or relative who works in construction.
 Potential employers will always be pleased to see work experience listed on your CV.

 Additional skills which may benefit anyone considering a job as a painter and decorator include:

-As a painter and decorator you will be responsible for a variety of different tasks - such as applying paints and stains to new rooms, furniture, or equipment, or you could be erecting scaffolding and assisting with other projects.
+As a painter and decorator you will be responsible for a variety of different tasks - such as applying paints and stains to new rooms, furniture, or equipment, or you could be assisting with other projects.